meredithrnye-lab/Msc-thesis/README.md

 following stroke, arthritis, and age-related conditions requires high-repetition rehabilitation that soft robotic exoskeletons are well suited to deliver.
-Jamming-based variable-stiffness mechanisms are promising but underdeveloped, typically offering only single-family, bi- nary stiffness control.
+Jamming-based variable-stiffness mechanisms are promising but underdeveloped, typically offering only single-family, binary stiffness control.
 This project aimed to evaluate the design and manufacturing feasibility of a hybrid granular–laminar jamming soft robotic finger exoskeleton, hypothesising that hybrid jamming could be integrated into